The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Results and Discussion

+The formation of twin lines along the $b$-direction is a hallmark signature of a quasi-1D material suggestive of a Peierls distortion.~\cite{Balandin.2022} This observation further supports the strong electronic anisotropy of CrSBr visible from a change in the atomic arrangement.
+The magnitude of the structural distortion is directly related to the strength of the electron-phonon coupling of the system.~\cite{Johannes.2008} The high value ($\pm 4\%$) observed for CrSBr is suggestive of very large electron-phonon coupling effects.
+We note, that the exact amount of lattice distortion is likely to further depend on pressure and temperature.
+The intricate interdependence of layer thickness, strain and electronic structure further provides fertile grounds for future studies.

-\textbf{Quasi-1D electron-phonon coupling.} The quasi-1D electronic structure and band anisotropy is expected to manifest itself in the quasi-particle excitations and their mutual interactions.
-To explore such interactions between excitations of the 2D lattice and excitations of the quasi-1D electronic system, we perform resonant inelastic light scattering (RILS) spectroscopy.~\cite{Loudon.1978} In order to selectively probe the quasi-particles of the lattice excitations, we use non-resonant Raman with an excitation well above the band gap of $E_L =\SI{2.33}{\electronvolt}$; in order to study the interaction between the quasi-particles' electronic inter-band and lattice excitations, e.g. electron-phonon and exciton-phonon, we perform resonant Raman with excitation close to the single-particle band edge of CrSBr ($E_L = \SI{1.58}{\electronvolt}$).
-For the measurement, we co-align linear excitation and detection polarizations and collect spectra of a bulk CrSBr flake ($\sim \SI{20}{\nano\meter}$) as a function of orientation with respect to the crystal axes.
+\textbf{Quasi-1D electron-phonon coupling.} The pronounced quasi-1D electronic structure and band anisotropy is expected to manifest itself in the quasiparticle excitations and their mutual interactions.
+From the observed structural distortion suggestive of a Peierls instability, we already expect a strong electron-phonon coupling in CrSBr.
+To explore such interactions between excitations of the 2D lattice and excitations of the quasi-1D electronic system, we perform resonant inelastic light scattering (RILS) spectroscopy.~\cite{Loudon.1978} In order to selectively probe the quasiparticles of the lattice excitations, we use non-resonant Raman with an excitation well above the band gap of $E_L =\SI{2.33}{\electronvolt}$; to study the interaction between the quasiparticles' electronic inter-band, intra-band and lattice excitations, e.g. electron-phonon and exciton-phonon, we perform resonant Raman with excitation close to the single-particle band edge of CrSBr ($E_L = \SI{1.58}{\electronvolt}$).
+For this measurement, we co-align linear excitation and detection polarizations and collect spectra of a bulk CrSBr flake ($\sim \SI{20}{\nano\meter}$) as a function of orientation with respect to the crystal axes.